Certora/Documentation/docs/prover/cli/options.md

 Links a slot in a struct with another contract.
 To do that you must calculate the slot number of the field you wish to replace.

 **When to use it?**
 Many times a contract includes the address of another contract inside a field of one of its structs.
-If we do not use `--link`, it will be interpreted as any possible address, resulting in many nonsensical counterexamples.
+If we do not use `--struct_link`, it will be interpreted as any possible address, resulting in many nonsensical counterexamples.

 **Example**
 Assume we have the contract `Bank.sol` with the following code snippet: